-Data reporting needs
+Recommendations of good practices for reporting forest C stocks and stock changes

 We recommend that, in order to make research most useful for estimating C stock changes following IPCC guidelines, researchers calculate and report results according to IPCC good practice (Table 2).
-Importantly, simple decisions on the presentation of results will determine whether the records meet the current criteria for inclusion in EFDB.
-For example: (1) presenting data only in a figure makes them ineligible for inclusion in EFDB, whereas presentation in a table or supplementary data file allows inclusion while supporting FAIR goals (Stall et al., 2019); (2) direct presentation of all relevant variables allows inclusion, whereas presenting only components of variables of interest (e.g., parsing litter into fine woody debris, OL, OF, and OH layers) or requiring simple mathematical operations to obtain a variable of interest (e.g., delta.agb = ANPP_woody - woody.mortality.agb) disqualifies records from inclusion; (3) matching IPCC-defined thresholds for defining C pools (Table 1), which may vary by country, can make the data far more relevant estimating forest C stock changes according to IPCC guidelines (e.g., using a 10 cm cutoff between dead wood and litter, presenting soil C to a depth of 30 cm).
+Importantly, simple decisions on the presentation of results will determine whether the records meet criteria for inclusion in EFDB.
+For example: (1) presenting data only in a figure makes them ineligible for inclusion in EFDB, whereas presentation in a table or supplementary data file allows inclusion while supporting FAIR goals (Stall et al., 2019); (2) direct presentation of all relevant variables allows inclusion, whereas presenting only components of variables of interest (e.g., parsing litter into fine woody debris, OL, OF, and OH layers) or requiring simple mathematical operations to obtain a variable of interest (e.g., delta.agb = ANPP_woody - woody.mortality.agb) disqualifies records from inclusion; (3) matching IPCC-defined thresholds for defining C pools (Table 1), which may vary by country, can make the data far more relevant for estimating forest C stock changes according to IPCC guidelines (e.g., using a 10 cm cutoff between dead wood and litter, presenting soil C to a depth of 30 cm).
 It should also be emphasized that reporting of 95% confidence intervals (or other metrics of error), when applicable, is highly desirable and makes the data more relevant to IPCC.

+Researchers compiling published records (e.g., for meta-analyses) can increase the value of their data set by ensuring that all information required by EFDB is extracted from original publications.
+This includes – but is not limited to – retaining original values as presented without modification or rounding, noting whether data were digitized, recording confidence intervals, and recording all required fields (as indicated in the EFDB’s bulk import template).
+Improved reporting – and potentially data submission to EFDB – could be encouraged by journal editors, reviewers, and funding agencies.

 Table 2.
 Recommended best practices for reporting forest C estimates of value to national greenhouse gas inventories under IPCC guidance.